-Counselling and Mental Health
+Welcome to Counselling and Mental Health

 Our Counselling and Mental Health Team provides a free service for all students who need specialist support whilst they are studying at the University of Worcester

-In order to provide you with support that meets your individual needs, we ask you to book a STAR Appointment, available Monday to Friday between 9am and 4:30pm and are available Online (Teams) or In Person.
+In order to provide you with support that suits your individual needs, we ask that you book a STAR Appointment.

 **If you encounted an error when using the link below, please reload the Bookings page and try again**